TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 With Balance My Hormones you can get treatment approval in as little as 48hrs.
 You will receive the contact information of your TRT specialist doctor who will be available to answer any questions or queries you may have at any point of your TRT journey.
 You can get in touch with our team below.

-In some cases, TRT can interrupt the pathway between the brain and the testes causing the gonads to reduce natural testosterone production.
-If a patient is particularly concerned about testicle size or fertility, we do offer medication such as HCG alongside your testosterone treatment which inhibits the effect of bioidentical testosterone on your testes.
+Sometimes, TRT can interrupt the pathway between the brain and the testes causing the gonads to reduce natural T-production.
+If a patient is concerned about testicle size or fertility, we do offer medication such as HCG.
+HCG is taken alongside testosterone which inhibits the effect of bioidentical testosterone on your testes.

 TRT has many benefits and decreased body fat is one of them.
 Not only does bringing your testosterone levels into optimum range help you lose weight, but it helps you keep the weight off as well.